Paris - Ile De France

 The Louvre Palace was not built in a day!

-It was part of the rampart King Philippe-Auguste built in the late 12th century.
+The Louvre Palace started as an austere fortress that was part of the rampart King Philippe-Auguste built in the late 12th century.

 This wall not only protected Paris, but also pushed the city limits farther west.